mmurata-rcnp/MAIKo2EventViewer/README.md

 - Start JSON API server (MAIKo2_JSON_API)

-    - Index tables on PostgresSQL are also required.
+    - Index tables on PostgreSQL are also required.
     - See details in README.md of MAIKo2_JSON_API repository.
     - In descriptions below, `the API server is assumed to be running on the localhost:8080.`